imgix/imgix-rb/README.md

 For security and diagnostic purposes, we sign all requests with the language and version of library used to generate the URL.

-This can be disabled by including `:`include_library_param: false` in the instantiation Hash parameter for `Imgix::Client`:
+This can be disabled by including `include_library_param: false` in the instantiation Hash parameter for `Imgix::Client`:

 ```ruby
 client = Imgix::Client.new({ include_library_param: false })